How to Keep Grass From Growing Under My Composite Decking

 How to Lay Wooden Decking Tiles Directly on Grass?

-When building a deck, you may have thought of skipping all the steps needed to prepare the foundation.
+When building a decking, you may have thought of skipping all the steps needed to prepare the foundation.
 Or maybe you think it will be easier to lay down the tiles directly on the ground.
 Or perhaps this is the first time you’ll be using wooden decking tiles.
-Regardless, you might have asked; can you place the tiles on grass?
+Regardless, you might have asked, can you place the tiles on the grass?
 The answer is yes.
-You can assemble the deck tiles on top of the grass.
+You can assemble the decking tiles on top of the grass, but know the future effect it can course.

 However, the real question is; should you lay wooden decking tiles directly on grass?
 What are the disadvantages of doing so?